Vinoteca Miami

 Wine Retail Meets Wine Bar in Coconut Grove

 Coconut Grove has always operated on a different register from the rest of Miami's dining and drinking scene.
 While Wynwood codes loud and visual and Brickell skews corporate-sleek, the Grove moves at a pace shaped by its canopy cover, its long-established residential community, and a genuine preference for the unhurried.
 Wine bars, by their nature, tend to thrive in exactly this kind of neighbourhood, where customers arrive to linger rather than perform.
-Vinoteca Miami, at 3070 Grand Ave, sits squarely inside that logic: a wine shop and bar that functions as a neighbourhood fixture rather than a concept launch.
+Vinoteca Miami, at 3070 Grand Ave, is a wine shop and bar in Coconut Grove with a 4.9 Google rating from 61 reviews and a price tier of 2.

 The dual retail-and-bar format is a model with clear European precedent.
 In Italian enoteca culture, the division between buying a bottle to take home and opening one at a table is deliberately blurred.
 Vinoteca Miami takes that structure seriously, and Alex McDonnell's oenology studies in Italy provide the curation framework that makes the format cohere.
 The selection is not simply a wine list with a retail component bolted on.
 The two sides of the operation inform each other, which means what you drink at the bar reflects the same sourcing intelligence that fills the shelves.